 You’re likely feeling a mixture of excitement and nervousness as you embark on planning the biggest day of your life, and we totally get it.
 If you’re anything like us, you’ve probably spent years dreaming of your perfect day and maybe even taken a sneaky peek at a wedding dress or flower arrangement or two in preparation for this moment.
 Now it’s finally time to plan your big day, it may feel like the pressure is on.

 But don’t panic!
 We’ve put together the ultimate wedding planning checklist, so you’re totally clued up on where to start and who to contact.
 We’ll also point you in the direction of the articles and resources that will help you on your way to a brilliant big day.

 From agreeing a budget and setting a date to choosing bridesmaids, booking a florist and picking up your gown, we’ll take you through each step and make sure you’re ahead of the game and don’t miss a thing.

 We’ve also put together a two-page wedding planning checklist that you can print off and keep on hand to make sure you’re on track – you’re very welcome!

 For now, grab a cuppa and sit down to read our essential planning guide and get ready to start your journey to the perfect wedding day!

-Don’t let planning a wedding stress you out – if you download our wedding planning checklist and tick it off as you go, you’ll find wedding planning way more easy than you imagined.
+Don’t let planning a wedding stress you out – download our wedding planning checklist and tick it off as you go, we promise you’ll find wedding planning way more easy than you imagined.
 Why not even trying planning an engagement party as a practise run?

 Print our wedding planning checklist